What Chicken Feeder and Drinker Should You Buy?

 The most common types of feeders include:

-The most common (and inexpensive), type of chicken feeder for the backyard chicken keeper is the bell feeder.
-Bell feeders are shaped like a bell and have a moat around them where hens are able to access their feed.
+The most common (and inexpensive), type of chicken feeder for the backyard chicken keeper is the plastic bell feeder.
+Bell feeders are shaped like a 'bell" and have a moat around them where hens are able to access their feed.
 It’s useful to have some adjustment options for the flow of feed in case the feed you use is of different consistencies.

 Drinkers